naclsn/sel/README.md

 # Details

-The provided script defines an operation which is applied on each line (by default, see [recurse]()).
-As such, the input and output are strings of (Unicode) characters.
-Note that the ending newline character (`\n` most of the time) is removed before input and re-appended to the output if not already present.
+In its most basic form, the script given to `sel` is a serie of functions separated by `,` (comma).
+Each function transforms its input and passes its output to the next in line.

 ## Syntax

 Comments span from the first `#` of a line to the end of the line (`\n` character).

-A script is an expression usually describing a function from a string (eg. line) to another string.
+(TODO: not implemented in current version...)

 A main idea behind the language it to not be botherd with quoting when issuing a command through a POSIX shell.
 For